-the size, location, completion date, primary technology and broad function in respect of an application to connect.
-This is because a NSP may already publish this information to the extent permitted by rule 8.6, including where the information is already in the public domain.
-In addition, given the high likelihood that connection information will be public prior to a connection agreement, it is unnecessary to include an additional clause allowing the disclosure of basic generator information.
-The Commission has therefore not agreed to include Grid Australia's proposed clause 5.3.8(c1) in the draft Rule.
+The Commission has not adopted Grid Australia's Rule change proposal to include a new clause that would allow NSPs to disclose basic generator information regarding the size, location, completion date, primary technology and broad function in respect of an application to connect.
+This is because a NSP, which will have received the information by virtue of Schedule 5.4 of the Rules, may already publish this information in certain circumstances to the extent permitted by the confidentiality exclusions to rule 8.6 under clause 8.6.2(a) (Public domain) and 8.6.2(c) (Consent).
+In addition, given the high likelihood that connection information will be public prior to a connection agreement, including in both AEMO's Electricity Statement of Opportunities (ESOO) and TNSPs Annual Planning Reports, there is sufficient transparency and public information available for prospective connecting generators.
+The Commission has therefore not agreed to include Grid Australia's proposed clause 5.3.8(c1) in the Rule as made.

 The Commission has not adopted Hill Michael's proposal to allow the disclosure of data and information by NSPs directly to consultants.
 This is because consultants may obtain information with the consent of Registered Participants who provided the relevant information under clause 8.6.2(c) of the Rules where appropriate.
-The Commission has therefore not agreed to include Hill Michael's proposed clause 5.3.8(c2) in the draft Rule.
+The Commission has therefore not agreed to include Hill Michael's proposed clause 5.3.8(c2) in the Rule as made.